-The parent/guardian who has legal custody of the student should call the school office (292-7492) as early as 7:30 am to let the school know that the child will be absent.
-A child returning to school after an absence must bring a written explanation, signed and dated by the parent/guardian.
-Upon entering the building before the 72 hour window of being sent home by the nurse, a child must bring a doctor's note.
-A telephone call to school does not replace a written note from the parent/guardian.
+The parent/ guardian who has legal custody of the student should call the school office (292-7492) as early as 7:30 am to let the school know that the child will be absent.
+A child returning to school after an absence must bring a written explanation, signed and dated by the parent/ guardian.
+A telephone call to school does not replace a written note from the parent/ guardian.